-You should create an email address with your own custom domain to give yourself a bit more authority when contacting people by email.
-Having an email address ending with @hotmail, @yahoo or @gmail doesn’t give you a very professional appearance compared to info@yourdomain.
+You should create a professional email address with your own custom domain to give yourself a bit more authority when contacting people by email.
+Having an email address ending with @hotmail, @yahoo or @gmail doesn’t give you a very professional appearance compared to [email protected]

-Setting up a custom email doesn’t have to be complicated and having a large mailing list could even help you get a record deal.
+Setting up a custom musician or band email address doesn’t have to be complicated and having a large mailing list could even help you get a record deal.
 Here are the steps you should take to create your own musician email address and then use with mailing lists for email marketing.

 The domain you choose is going to be what identifies you and your brand so make sure that you are certain about what it is going to be.
 You are going to have to pay to get it as well, so you don’t want to be wasting your money.

 This will often be the first thing people will see when you contact them.
 Therefore, thinking about the way you brand yourself is essential.
 Treat yourself as more than a singer or musician and as a professional or business.

 #2 Purchase a musician email address and domain

 You can register your own domain and email address through website builders and web service sites but, seeing that many artists will set up Gmail accounts for YouTube, G Suite is probably your easiest option.